-Our Kachina dolls are handcrafted by Navajo, American Indians.
-Kachina dolls are one of the most respected crafts of the Navajo people.
-The Hopi and Zuni Indians also refer to the kachina doll as the katsina doll and most of the Hopi katsina dolls are hung on the wall, not nailed to a stand.
-We offer a large selection of handcrafted dolls made in America.We do not offer express shipping option on kachina dolls, due to the height/weight.
+Our Kachina dolls are made in America, handcrafted by Navajo American Indians and one of the most respected crafts of the Navajo people.
+The Hopi and Zuni Indians also refer to these doll as the katsina doll, most of the Hopi katsina dolls are hung on the wall and not nailed to a stand.
+We offer a large selection of handcrafted kachina dolls made in America.We do not offer express shipping option on these dolls due to the height/weight restrictions.
 Click on any photo below for a full description.

 In Navajo tradition, kachina dolls are a representations of spiritual messengers that assist in every part of the American Indian life.
 Kachina's are believed to help bring rain, peace, teach the children, locate shelter and food as well as help in day to day living.

 There are over 250 Kachina dolls representing spirits of various things encountered in the daily lives of the Indians.
 For centuries, different tribes have made Kachina Dolls to use in religious ceremonies.
 The term "Kachina" refers to a masked and costumed dancer representing various spiritual and natural aspects of life.
 Kachinas are friends, guardians, or messengers to the Gods.
 They are believed to have supernatural powers, bestow blessings and nurture life.
 Kachina dolls carved from the cottonwood root were originally presented to the women and children of the tribe but now are made for others to enjoy.
 All kachina impersonations are performed by males, including the figures representing female Kachinas.